Adande Thorne: Early life

 Thorne was born in Trinidad and raised in Diego Martin, Trinidad.
 His parents both attended Pace University.
-Two years after Thorne was born, his parents had a second child: his younger sister Njideka (Deka).
+Two years after Thorne was born, his parents had a second child: his younger sister Deka.
 He and his family later moved to the United States.
 During middle school, Thorne attended a religious private school.
 Thorne transferred back to the public school system in the 10th grade, where he attended West Orange High School in Winter Garden, Florida, where he grew up.
 During this time, his friends called him "Swoosh" because of his preference for Nike clothing, whose logo was the Swoosh.
 This nickname later morphed into "Swoozie".

 During high school, Thorne was employed at Disney's Hollywood Studios in order to support his gaming hobby.

 Thorne applied to Ringling College of Art and Design (RCAD) and California Institute of the Arts because of his interest in animation but was rejected from both.